aicaceres/aicaceres/README.md

 ### Hi there 👋 I´m Alejandra

-I'm a Software Engineer, with more than 20 years of experience in software development, involved in the entire life cycle.
+I'm a Software Engineer, with years of experience in software development, involved in the entire life cycle.

 Currently, I have resumed my career as a developer by getting certified as a full-stack PERN doing projects in **_React_** with **_Express_** and **_NodeJs_**.